Homoljac

 Homoljac (Хомољац) is a village in Croatia.
 It is connected by the D52 highway.

 Geography

 Homoljac is about 11 km northwest of Korenica.
-It is located between Vrhovine and Otočac.
+It is located between Vrelo Korenicko and Gornji Babin Potok.

 History

 After the breakup of Yugoslavia, Homoljac was in the Republic of Serbian Krajina.
 Until the territorial reorganization in Croatia, the settlement was part of the former municipality of Korenica.

 Demographics

 According to the 2011 census, Homoljac had a population of 21.